-Empirical Methods
+Methods

+We used a space-for-time substitution for adaptation by sampling three aquatic invertebrate taxa from a suite of experimental mesocosm sites around the Iberian Peninsula, with sites located in regions that experienced diverse environmental conditions.
+The focal insect taxa are geographically widespread across Europe and occupy different ecological niches in lentic systems: a mobile swimming predator, a mobile swimming herbivore prey and a sediment-dwelling detrivore prey.
+We ask whether respiration rates of all three taxa differ between sites and look for changes in their TPCs.
+We consider these changes in respiration TPCs by comparing velocity TPCs and looking for relative differences in performance.
+Finally, we predict changes in predator search rates from mismatched velocity curves to look for changes in interaction strengths.

 STUDY SITES

-To determine how insect species have adapted to different environmental conditions, we used a space-for-time substitution.
 We measured oxygen consumption rates of insects from six sites around the Iberian Peninsula, that varied in altitude and latitude (Fig S1).
-At each site, 32 artificial mesocosm ponds (each 320L) were seeded with an assemblage of freshwater species collected from a nearby pond in 2015.
+At each site, 32 artificial mesocosm ponds (each 320L) were seeded with an assemblage of freshwater species collected from a nearby water bodies (including lakes, ponds and small streams) during Autumn (2014) and Winter (2014-2015).
 The communities in the mesocosms were then left to assemble naturally over the following two years.
-Most invertebrate species found in the ponds are efficient dispersers upon reaching adult stage and were found throughout ponds across sites (Matias, unpublished data).
+Most invertebrate species found in the ponds are efficient dispersers upon reaching adult stage and were found throughout ponds and across sites (Matias, unpublished data).
 We sampled the ponds during the local spring season at each site (April to May 2017).
 Mesocosm temperatures were recorded with submerged loggers every hour starting when each site was constructed.
 The sites experienced significantly different thermal regimes (Figure 2) and mean temperatures (+/- 95%CI): Peñalara (7.35 ± 0.05°C), Jaca (11.05 ± 0.04°C), Porto (12.7 ± 0.03°C), Toledo (13.47 ± 0.03°C), Évora (14.92 ± 0.03°C) and Murcia (16.23 ± 0.03°C).

 STUDY ORGANISMS

-Experiments were carried out on three insect taxa native to ponds of the Iberian Peninsula.
-Individuals were collected with 500μm mesh nets from their home ponds and were identified to genus level or species level following experiments and preservation.
+Experiments were carried out on three aquatic insect taxa from the Iberian Peninsula.
+Individuals were collected with 500μm mesh nets from freshwater mesocosms and were identified to genus level or species level following experiments and preservation.
 We targeted species based on and trophic level (predator vs. prey) and abundance at each site (minimum 100 individuals).
-Not all species were found in sufficient abundance at all six sites (Supplementary material Table S1).
+Not all species were found in sufficient numbers needed for conducting the experimental trial at all six sites (Supplementary material Table S1).